ballerina-platform/module-ballerina-task/task-ballerina/Package.md

 ##### Frequency-based Job Execution

-This API provides to schedule jobs on a specific interval, either just once or periodically with optional start time, end times, and maximum count.
+This API provides the functionality to schedule jobs on a specific interval either once or periodically with an optional start time, end time, and maximum count.

-The following code snippet shows how to how to schedule the recurrence job by using this API
+The following code snippet shows how to schedule a recurrence job by using this API.

 ```ballerina
 class Job {